Branding Editor at a Glance

 Upload: Select an existing local file to upload to the dev folder to be edited.

-Deploy to Production: Copies all the files in the dev folder and writes them to the shared folder in Files, overwriting any existing files with the same names.
+Publish Changes: Copies all the files in the dev folder and writes them to the shared folder in Files, overwriting any existing files with the same names.
 The dev files are not removed.

 Exit: Returns to Database.